bookloversolmaz/bookloversolmaz/README.md

-## Solmaz Purser
+## Solmaz Purser 🌺
-### About me
+### About me 👋
-👋 🌺

-I am a motivated and determined software developer who has recently graduated from Makers Academy.
+I am a motivated and determined software developer who has recently graduated from [Makers Academy](https://makers.tech/).
 Prior to Makers I worked as an editor for six years across a range of subject areas where I honed my attention to detail, ability work to a deadline and manage complex projects.
 I decided to make the change into tech as there is always something to learn and I enjoy challenging myself.

 I have experience working with the programming languages Ruby, JavaScript, Python and C. I have familiar with the fundamentals of software development including object-oriented languages, test-driven development, full stack development and GitHub.
 I have also completed edX’s CS50’s introduction to computer science.